slhodak/WebSynth/README.md

 ## Saving & Loading Presets

-Presets can be saved to the server and named using the _Save Synth Preset_ module.
-Attempting a to overwrite an old save, unless the overwrite button is activated (green), will render a prompt saying that the given name is already in use.
+Presets can be saved and named using the _Save Synth Preset_ module.
+Attempting to overwrite an old save, unless the overwrite button is activated (green), will render a prompt saying that the given name is already in use.
 Load a preset using the load preset module dropdown.
 Doing so will overwrite all current settings.